grapa-dev/grapa/docs/IMPLEMENTATION_PROGRESS.md

 2. **Create comprehensive ripgrep comparison tests**
 3. **Establish performance baseline and targets**
 4. **Implement automated regression testing**

+### Known Limitations

+#### Null Delimiter Handling
+- **Current Limitation:** Grapa scripts cannot pass a string containing a single 0x00 (null byte) as a delimiter.
+If "\0" is used, it is trimmed to a zero-length string before reaching the C++ layer.
+- **Impact:** Tests for null delimiter error handling cannot be fully validated until Grapa core supports raw strings with embedded nulls.
+- **Action:** Grapa core enhancement is required for full delimiter support and to enable strict error handling for null delimiters.

 ---
 *Last Updated: [Current Date]*